sengkchu/sengkchu.github.io/_posts/2018-DataScience/2018-02-22-TheNormalDistributionandtheCentralLimitTheorem.md

 We can use a z-table to determine the probability of finding a sample with at least 5200 peak rpm.
 The table shows that with a z-score of 1.27, the probability of finding data with less than 5200 peak rpm is 0.8980.
 That means the probability of finding a sample with more than 5200 peak rpm is 0.1020.

 Link to z-table from udacity [here](https://s3.amazonaws.com/udacity-hosted-downloads/ZTable.jpg).

----

-The files used for this article can be found in my [GitHub repository](https://github.com/sengkchu/codingdisciple.content/tree/master/Learning%20data%20science/Learning/Studying%20Statistics/The%20Normal%20Distribution%20and%20the%20Central%20Limit%20Theorem).